Right preconditioned GMRES for arbitrary singular systems

 \section{GP and EP matrices and their applications}

-index($A$) of $A \in \rnn$ denotes the smallest nonnegative interger $i$ such that $\rank(A^{i}) = \rank(A^{i+1})$ \cite{CM} (Definition 7.2.1) and it is thus equal to the size of the largest Jordan block corresponding to the zero eigenvalue of $A$ \cite{OL} (section 3) . index $(A) = 1$ if and only if $\ran(A) \cap \nul(A) = {\vector{0}}$, and such an $A$ is called a GP (group) matrix \cite{HaSp} (section 1).
+index($A$) of $A \in \rnn$ denotes the smallest nonnegative interger $i$ such that $\rank(A^{i}) = \rank(A^{i+1})$ \cite{CM} (Definition 7.2.1) and it is thus equal to the size of the largest Jordan block corresponding to the zero eigenvalue of $A$ \cite{OL} (section 3).
+If $\ran(A) \cap \nul(A) = {\vector{0}}$, $A$ is called a GP (group) matrix \cite{HaSp} (section 1).
 (A group matrix is a matrix which has a group inverse.)
+If $A$ is singular, $A$ is GP if and only if ${\rm index}(A) = 1$.
 The GP matrix arises, for example, from the finite difference discretization of a convection diffusion equation with Neumann boundary condition

 as in \cite{BW}.